7hekaka/newcytosim/doc/index.md

 # Installation

 Cytosim is distributed as source code and [must be compiled](compile/index.md) before use.
-On Mac OS X and Linux this should be straightforward if you are familiar with compilation in general.
+On Mac OS X and Linux this should be simple if you are familiar with compilation in general.
 On Windows, we suggest to [compile within Cygwin](compile/cygwin.md).

 To compile, enter these commands in a terminal window: